CulturesSupports/Culture.Support/Readme.md

 - a philosophy about how thing might be is not the same as operate as the legal original

+- a philosophy as stealing work place titles is not the same as become original and valued

 im here to code own pro daytime repository work
 -----------